IntelliJ IDEA 2024.1 Help

 You can create a new session by doing either of the following:

-• Open a query console or view database object's data in data editor.
+• Open a query console, view database object's data in data editor, or attach an SQL file to a data source.

 As a result, under the data source node in the Services tool window, the new session node appears with a client node under it.